Workflow

 You can customize the system to call a BOR method when an external mail (fax, e-mail...) arrives in the system.
 You BOR method should either trigger the e-meil directly or trigger an event.
 To customize this user exit use the transaction SCOT.

-How can I make sure that user's access their tasks via the workflow and not via the menu or launch pad?
+How can I make sure that user's access their tasks via the

 The routing mechanism for work items uses roles and organizational assignments to determine who receives which work item.
 However the routing does not provide extra authorization checks based on the routing configuration.
 If you want to ensure that the tasks are executed within the workflow, and not via the standard transaction, service or MiniApp, then you will have to apply your own protection.